mastercomfig/hud-db/README.md

 ## Future work

-Right now, the `hud-db` format is the bare minimum required to host a HUD listing.

 In the future, we would like to standardize some things like HUD customization.
 We would love to hear feedback from HUD authors on how this could be accomplished so that each HUD can specify customization features in a modular way, allowing for users to easily choose options in a graphical interface on the web.

-We also would like to support feature flags as seen in huds.tf, but would like to revisit how this is done/displayed to be more flexible and useful.